 The Liberal Democrats are the UK political party that campaigns against poverty, ignorance and conformity and for opennes, tolerance and international co-operation.

 Locally, Cheltenham Liberal Democrats are the majority party on Cheltenham Borough Council, where they have fought for more investment and jobs, pushed recycling to record levels and worked for all the communities across the town.

-Nationally the party is led by Deputy Prime Minister Nick Clegg and has been in coalition government for the last five years, delivering on promises to reduce the deficit, take everyone earning £10,000 or less out of income tax and introduce the pupuil premium which is now giving a million pounds a year to Cheltenham schools to help the least well-off children.
+Nationally the party is led by former Business Secretary Sir Vince Cable.
+The party was in coalition government for five years from 2010 until 2015, delivering on promises to reduce the deficit, take everyone earning £10,000 or less out of income tax and introduce the pupuil premium which is now giving a million pounds a year to Cheltenham schools to help the least well-off children.
 You can visit the national party's website here.

 The worldwide Liberal International has more than 50 member parties from five continents - some of them still bravely fighting to establish democracy in their own countries as Liberals helped to do here all those years ago.